-Appeals can be submitted in person, online or over the phone.
+Appeals can be submitted in person or over the phone.
 Once the Benefit Charge (BC) is set and written annual notification is provided to each property owner, an annual appeals process is required.
 Graham Fire & Rescue will establish a review board to hear and rule on any written complaints submitted.
-If voters approve a BC in November 2020, the first appeals process will begin in January 2021.
-Appeals can be submitted in person, online or over the phone.
+The appeals process will begin in January of each year.
+Appeals can be submitted in person or over the phone.

 How can I learn more?